 This means you must provide your customers with a copy of their personal data in an easily readable and portable format.
 You can access the customers' personal data right in your Control Panel.
-You should also take into consideration any third party services you use who may have access to your customers’ personal data.
+You should also take into consideration any third-party services you use that may have access to your customers’ personal data.

 Provide customers with the right to delete, edit, restrict certain data uses

 Basic requests (e.g., a customer asks you to delete their order) can be quickly managed inside your control panel.
 Again, remember any third-party services that may have access to this data.

 We recommend storing data digitally.
 Encrypted data protected with a password of the minimum recommended strength – or protected by means of a password generator – offer a secure option compared to printed invoices.